This is a guest post by Stefanie Amini, Marketing Director, WalkMe

 WalkMe is such a program, and it can be implemented as a strong self-service strategy.
 Easy to use and highly functional, this can turn out to be a great investment for every company that is trying to reduce the costs associated with customer care without lowering the quality of the support services.

 In conclusion, the secret to saving money on customer service is to rely on either free or cost-effective tools and communication options that will help you replace the classic contact means.

 Stefanie Amini is the Marketing Director and Specialist in Customer Success at WalkMe, the world’s first interactive online guidance system.
-She is the Chief writer and editor of I Want It Now, a blog for Customer Service Experts and a regular contributer to the leading customer service magazine ICMI.
+She is the Chief writer and editor of I Want It Now, a blog for Customer Service Experts, and a regular contributor to the leading customer service magazine ICMI.
 Follow her on Twitter @StefWalkMe